knoxen/SrpcWorld/README.md

 The Secure Remote Password Cryptor (SRPC) is a security framework based on the [Secure Remote Password](http://srp.stanford.edu/) (SRP) protocol.
 SRPC builds on SRP to provide application-layer security for client/server communications.

 The primary purpose of the `SrpcWorld` demo is to show the touch points for application integration of the SRPC framework.
-The demo can also be configured to use a client-side proxy to examine the structure of the SRPC messaging packets.
+The demo can be configured to use a client-side proxy to examine the structure of the SRPC messaging packets.

 The `SrpcWorld` demo consists of the following server and client applications: